Ariol (TV series)

 Ariol is an animated television series, based on the French comics of the same title.
 In France, it was broadcast on TF1, Télétoon+ and Piwi+.
-In Canada, it was broadcast on Unis.
+In Canada, it was broadcast on Unis (although it was never aired in English).
 Season 2 was released in 2017.
 Season 1 was composed of four-minute episodes.
 For season 2, the episodes were extended to being twelve-minutes long.

 Characters

-Many of the characters are based on the equivalent in the comics.
+Many of the characters are based on the equivalent in the comics: